TamaraGunkel/MatchingPflege/backend/Readme.md

 # Installation
 Create a virtual environment.
-Install requirements with `pip install -r requirements.txt`
+Install requirements with `pip install -r requirements.txt` Run the database with `docker compose up -d`.
+Initialize the database with `alembic upgrade head` in the folder `backend/sql_app` (after activating the virtual environment).

 # Migrations
 Go to the folder `backend/sql_app`.